stymphalide/java_project/Readme.md

 ### Gradle
 A Build tool for our application.
 Takes the task of compiling the code and running tests away from us.
 Can also be used to create a `.jar` file.
 It also sets up a basic project, and most importantly can be used as a plugin in eclipse.
 This way we can make sure, that the setup of our application 'fits' for the IDE but can still be developed outside.
  - [Gradle Build Tool](https://gradle.org/ "gradle build tool") with tutorials on how to use it
- - [Eclipse Plugin Installation guide](http://www.vogella.com/tutorials/EclipseGradle/article.html "gradle plugin for eclipe") Remark: Make sure to install `gradle 4.4.1` or the corresponding version I don't know if there can be conflicts if we use different versions (Though I doubt that.)
+ - [Eclipse Plugin Installation guide](http://www.vogella.com/tutorials/EclipseGradle/article.html "gradle plugin for eclipe") Remark: Make sure to install `gradle 4.4.1` or the corresponding version.
+I don't know if there can be conflicts if we use different versions (though I doubt that).
  - [Github source code](https://github.com/gradle/gradle "gradle")
  - [Add dependencies](https://stackoverflow.com/questions/20700053/how-to-add-local-jar-file-dependency-to-build-gradle-file "gradle dependency stackoverflow")